 In his view, the Constitution forbids courts and legislatures from abridging any form of expression, including sexually explicit materials.
 Douglas feared that a ban in any speech would shift the Bill of Rights away from protecting individual liberty and toward governmentally enforced social conformity.

-Some absolutists reserve the right for political speech
+Some absolutists reserve unfettered rights for political speech only

 Some scholars, including Alexander Meiklejohn, advocate the absolutist position on the ground that only the unfettered expression of politically relevant opinions and ideas can guarantee the intelligent self-government of a democratic people.
 They draw a sharp line, however, between speech that deals with political topics and issues and other forms of literary, philosophical, or artistic expression, granting them less protection.